Skip to content

 Falls from ladders are one of the most common causes of serious homeowner injuries.

-Why This Becomes a Liability Issue
+Why This Can Become A Liability Issue

 If someone is injured accessing ceiling storage: